-COMN 317 Intercultural Communication The purpose of the course is to provide the student with the theoretical and practical tools necessary to understand and attribute meaning to communicative behaviors during the process of intercultural communication.
+COMN 317 Intercultural Communication

+The purpose of the course is to provide the student with the theoretical and practical tools necessary to understand and attribute meaning to communicative behaviors during the process of intercultural communication.
 Discussions will focus on how culture influences the communication process and how cultural variations play a role in the process of communication.
 Prerequisites: COMN 103.
-Credits: 3(3-0) Offered every other year

-COMN 341 Public Relations Case Problems Analysis and composition of case studies based upon typical public relations problems in industry, labor, education, government, social welfare, and trade associations.
+Credits: 3(3-0) Offered every other year based upon typical public relations problems in industry, labor, education, government, social welfare, and trade associations.
 Specific consideration will be given to the planning and preparation of communication materials for various media and application of public relations techniques.
 Prerequisites: COMN 200 or permission of instructor.
 Credits: 3(3-0) Offered every spring